gmrrz/Rasp-Pi-Forensic-Duplicator/README.md

-## Raspberry Pi (4B, 4GB) Forensic Write-Blocker
+## Raspberry Pi (4B, 4GB) Forensic Duplicator

 ### Author
 ezloomdev

 ### Disclaimer

-- This Raspberry Pi forensic write-blocker is intended for educational and home-lab purposes only.
+- This Raspberry Pi forensic duplicator is intended for educational and home-lab purposes only.
 - It is not certified for professional digital forensics and should not be used as the sole method to handle real evidence.
 - Always follow proper chain-of-custody and professional forensic procedures when handling critical or legal data.

 ### Purpose
-A forensic write-blocker's job is to protect the integrity of the original evidence drive from any accidental writes while allowing you to:
+A forensic duplicator's job is to protect the integrity of the original evidence drive from any accidental writes while allowing you to:

 - Examine the drive
 - Create a forensic image